How Fleet Tracking GPS Improves Customer Service and On-Time Deliveries

 Fulton & Roark, a distinguished retailer specializing in men’s grooming products, stands as a shining example of a seamless and successful ERP (Enterprise Resource Planning) implementation.

-Before embracing a comprehensive ERP solution, this North Carolina-based business managed its inventory through spreadsheets and relied on desktop accounting software, Sage Live, for financial data tracking.
+Before embracing a comprehensive ERP solution, this North Carolina-based business managed its inventory through spreadsheets and relied on desktop accounting software for financial data tracking.
 However, as Fulton & Roark experienced rapid year-over-year sales growth, it became apparent that their existing systems were struggling to keep pace.

 Spreadsheets proved inadequate in accounting for fluctuating inventory costs, while the accounting software lacked the necessary workflows to effectively record the cost of goods sold (COGS), a pivotal financial metric.